wardi/jsonsquared/README.md

 * Real newline characters may be included in the string body.
 Newlines for just for formatting in the spreadsheet may be backslash-escaped.

-  Carriage return values will be removed, then newlines preceded by a backslash will be removed.
-Remaining newlines will be replaced with the newline escape sequence (`\n`) before being parsed.
+  Real carriage return characters (U+000D) will be removed.
+Next, real newline characters (U+000A) preceded by a backslash will be removed.
+  Finally any remaining real newline characters will be replaced with the newline escape sequence (`\n`) before parsing.

 a | b | c | d
 --- | --- | --- | ---